jinhyunju/picaplot/README.md

 ```

 4) Generate a Report for All Components

 - To create an HTML report showing all components with more detail use the `reportgen()` function.

+- You can control the number of components to be plotted by setting `n_comps`.
+The default order is set by the amount of variance each component explains and if `n_comps` is not specified it will plot every component.

+- If option `output_path` is not set, it will generate the report and plots in the current working directory.

 ```r
 reportgen(pca_object, n_comps = 10, prefix = "PCAreport")